 \section{Abstract}

 While spiking neural networks (SNNs) offer a promising neurally-inspired model of computation, they are vulnerable to adversarial attacks.
 We present the first study that draws inspiration from neural homeostasis to design a threshold-adapting leaky integrate-and-fire (TA-LIF) neuron model and utilize TA-LIF neurons to construct the adversarially robust homeostatic SNNs (HoSNNs) for improved robustness.
 The TA-LIF model incorporates a self-stabilizing dynamic thresholding mechanism, offering a local feedback control solution to the minimization of each neuron's membrane potential error caused by adversarial disturbance.
 Theoretical analysis demonstrates favorable dynamic properties of TA-LIF neurons in terms of the bounded-input bounded-output stability and suppressed time growth of membrane potential error, underscoring their superior robustness compared with the standard LIF neurons.
-When trained with weak FGSM attacks ($\epsilon = 2/255$) and tested with much stronger PGD attacks ($\epsilon = 8/255$), our HoSNNs significantly improve model accuracy on several datasets: from 30.54\% to 74.91\% on FashionMNIST, from 0.44\% to 35.06\% on SVHN, from 0.56\% to 42.63\% on CIFAR10, from 0.04\% to 16.66\% on CIFAR100, over the conventional LIF-based SNNs.
+When trained with weak FGSM attacks (\(\epsilon = 2/255\)), our HoSNNs significantly outperform conventionally trained LIF-based SNNs across multiple datasets.
+Furthermore, under significantly stronger PGD7 attacks (\(\epsilon = 8/255\)), HoSNN achieves notable improvements in accuracy, increasing from 30.90\% to 74.91\% on FashionMNIST, 0.44\% to 36.82\% on SVHN, 0.54\% to 43.33\% on CIFAR10, and 0.04\% to 16.66\% on CIFAR100.